Cybersecurity Tips

 • If you think an email to your Emory account is a phishing attempt, report it by using the “Cofense Reporter” or “Report Phishing” options in your email client.
 Learn more at https://it.emory.edu/security/policies-procedures/reporting-emails.html

-Keep your devices and apps up to date, back up your data
+Keep your devices and apps up-to-date and back up your data

 Protect your Privacy